mk-fg/sht-sensor/README.md

 `sht = Sht(21, 17, voltage=ShtVDDLevel.vdd_5v)`.

-It might be preferrable to use `ShtVDDLevel.vdd_5v` value over simple '5V' string as it should catch typos and similar bugs in cases, but makes no difference otherwise.
+It might be preferrable to use `ShtVDDLevel.vdd_5v` value over simple '5V' string as it should catch typos and similar bugs in some cases, but makes no difference otherwise.

 Some calculations (e.g. for RH) use other sensor-provided values, so it's